prometheus.yml

 Monitoring

-Firn exposes Prometheus metrics at GET /metrics that give full visibility into cache effectiveness and S3 cost savings.
+Firn exposes Prometheus metrics at GET /metrics that give full visibility into cache effectiveness and object-storage cost savings.

 Scrape configuration